 “I want you to think whatever you want to think and try and make yourself want a drink”.

-The client took a moment: OK.
-She said.
+The client took a moment, then said okay.

 “What did you think?”

 “I thought of being in the garden.”
 She went on to elaborate on this point.
 “When I have done the housework and been shopping and been working all day, drinking is my reward.”

 Karate Point: “So even though, I want a drink when I think of being in the garden, it’s my reward, I completely and totally accept how I feel.”